 Closed foot fins have been found to be more effective and the fit is certainly more comfortable.

 In the end, however, it is largely what you are comfortable with.

 The fins can also be categorized by length.
 There are the traditional ‘long’ fins and the travel-sized, short ones.
 With the longer fins, you get greater speed and are able to maneuver and control your direction under water better.
 These is not something that is not as noticeable with the short fins.

 However, these are lighter and take up much less space in your luggage if you are traveling.

-We decided that SealBuddy FIJI Panoramic snorkel set deserved to be crowned the best snorkeling gear set.
+We decided that SealBuddy FIJI Panoramic gear deserved to be crowned the best.